|

 - JEWELRY:

-lose them.
+you may lose them.
 Some things such as pins or earrings may cause injury,

 especially on rides with over-the-shoulder restraints.
 There is always the